RaynerG/nvidia-nano/README.md

 # Install utility programs

-Update gedit by running it on the command line:
+Customise gedit by running it on the command line:
 ```
 gedit
 ```